-The work included in these specifications consists of the construction of a new water system.
-The work consists of the complete and satisfactory construction, testing and sterilization of the system, ready for use as shown and specified.
+The work included in these specifications consists of the construction of new and rehabilitation of existing water system lines.
+The work consists of the complete and satisfactory construction, testing, and sterilization of the water lines, ready for use as shown and specified.
 Construction plans indicate all work that is to be performed.